Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Manage access with IAM

 Identity and Access Management (IAM) helps prevent unauthorized access.
+Azure Identity and Access Management enforces role-based access and reduces unauthorized access risks.
 Azure Active Directory (AAD) compares its logins and authenticates user credentials against a secure and safe database.

 Another way to secure your Azure database is with AAD and single-sign-on (SSO).
 Remote users can log in with a single sign-on portal.
 Users can utilize multi-factor authentication with biometric codes and one-time data.